 In your search for a two-stage gas snow blower, you’ve likely come across the Cub Cadet 2X-24 model at some point.
-It’s become a popular choice among consumers and is one of the best values going at under $800.
+It’s become a popular choice among consumers and is one of the best values going at under $900.
 One of the easier two-stage models to handle, it can also be delivered mostly assembled to your home.
+The 2019 model comes with an upgrade motor that puts this near the top of the class.
 Plus who doesn’t love the bright yellow design?

 This Cub Cadet engine is made overseas by its parent company MTD.
 They have a solid reputation for their small engines and are used in Troy-Bilt too.